alexlop29/learning-go/ch4/Notes.md

 > They define names for other packages that are valid for the file that contains the import statement.
 These names are in the file block.
 > ...
 > All the variables defined at the top level of a function (including the parameters to a function) are in a block.
 Within a function, every set of braces ({}) defines another block,

+> A shadowing variable is a variable that has the same name as a variable in a containing block.
+For as long as the shadowing variable exists, you cannot access a shadowed variable.